RenatevanKempen/Python-in-Power-BI/README.md

 2. Python visualizations can be used in your dashboard, there are more visualizations possible than Power BI standard has.
 3. Use a Python script to make predictions on your dataset

+### No extra cost!
-And note, Python is open source, so completely free of charge, you do not need a premium license!
+Please note that Python is open source, so completely free of charge, you do not need a premium license!

+## Want to learn more?
 Want to learn more about predicting with Python in Power BI, be sure to check out this course.

 If you have any questions, feel free to contact me via [email](renate@baime.nl)